Cancer - anus; Squamous cell carcinoma - anal; HPV - anal cancer

 For more advanced cancer, surgery will remove tissue in several areas where the cancer has spread.
 This may involve removing the anus, the rectum, and part of the colon.
 The new end of the large intestine will then be attached to an opening (stoma) in the abdomen.
 The procedure is called a colostomy.
 Stools moving through the intestine drain through the stoma into a bag attached to the abdomen.

-Cancer affects more than your body.
-It affects how you feel about yourself and your life.
+Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you feel less alone.

 You can ask your provider or the staff at the cancer treatment center to refer you to an anal cancer support group.

 Anal cancer spreads slowly.
-With early treatment, about 70% of people with anal cancer are cancer-free after 5 years.
+With early treatment, most people with anal cancer are cancer-free after 5 years.

 You may have side effects from surgery, chemotherapy, or radiation therapy.